On schemes evinced by generalized additive decompositions and their regularity: Conclusion

 In the present work, we investigated the $d$-regularity of certain families of schemes apolar to $F \in \calS_d$.
 In all the examples we presented, the schemes of minimal lengths were $d$-regular, so it is natural to ask whether this is always the case. \begin{question} Let $F \in \calS_d$ and $Z$ be a $0$-dimensional scheme evincing its cactus rank.
 Is $Z$ $d$-regular? \end{question}

-Actually, a careful reader would have noticed that none of the examples we considered really required to reach degree $d$ for regularity, hence we may state an even more compelling question. \begin{question} Let $F \in \calS_d$ and $Z$ be a $0$-dimensional scheme evincing its cactus rank.
-Is $Z$ $(d-1)$-regular? \end{question}
+Actually, a careful reader would have noticed that none of the examples we considered really required to reach degree $d$ for regularity, instead $d-1$ was sufficient.
+The most general way to phrase our question is the following.

+\begin{question} Is there a sharp uniform upper bound (independent of the number of variables) for the regularity of schemes evincing the cactus rank of a degree-$d$ form? \end{question}

 To the best of our knowledge, we do not know the answer to \Cref{q:main,} and \Cref{q:main+}.
 We believe that our results and examples could be useful in either direction.
 Our positive results restrict the identikit of a possible example providing a negative answer to \Cref{q:main} to have some component of high multiplicity.
 On the other side, when trying to prove a positive answer to \Cref{q:main,} or \Cref{q:main+}, \Cref{ex:irredbutnotmin} shows that we really need to use the {\it global} assumption of minimality in terms of the cactus rank, and that cannot be relaxed with the {\it local} condition of minimality by inclusion.